Gračanica, Kosovo

-Gračanica (Грачаница) or Graçanicë (Graçanica), is a town and municipality located in Pristina District in central Kosovo.
-As of 2011, it has an estimated population of 10,675 inhabitants, though most Serbs boycotted the Kosovo government's attempt at conducting a census.
+Gračanica (Грачаница) or Graçanicë (Graçanica), is a town and municipality located in Pristina District in Kosovo.
+As of 2024, the town has a population of 18,486 inhabitants.

 It is centered around the Gračanica Monastery, ten kilometers east of Pristina.
-The 1999 Kosovo War and its aftermath transformed Gračanica from a sleepy village into an administrative center serving the needs of the 75,000 Kosovo Serbs living south of the Ibar River.
-After the 2013 Brussels Agreement, the municipality was supposed to become part of the Community of Serb Municipalities, however this still hasn't been implemented yet despite the promises from the Prishtina government.
+The 1999 Kosovo War and its aftermath transformed Gračanica from a small village into an administrative center serving the needs of the 75,000 Kosovo Serbs living south of the Ibar River.
+After the 2013 Brussels Agreement, the municipality was expected to become part of a proposed Community of Serb Municipalities, however the agreement was never implemented as it was deemed unconstitutional.
+The town is also known for being the location of Gračanica Monastery, one of the richest Serbian medieval monuments from the 14th century.

 History

 Pope Benedict IX mentioned the village as Grazaniza in a letter from 1303.
 It was mentioned in King Stefan Milutin's founding charter of the Gračanica Monastery (1321).
-In the 15th century the settlement was a notable commercial centre.
+The name is derived from Slavic Gradac, a toponym of fortified cities In the 15th century the settlement was a notable commercial centre.
 Until the 17th century it had a notable Ragusan community.
 It seems that the settlement was abandoned in 1689 during the Austrian penetration into Kosovo in the Great Turkish War.
 In 1901, it had 60 houses, all Serb, with 400 inhabitants.

 2000–present

-On 6 June 2000, a grenade was thrown at a crowd of ethnic Serbs waiting for a bus in the town square, injuring three people, which was followed by some civil unrest.
-On 15 March 2004 a Serb teenager was killed in a drive-by shooting in the village of Čaglavica (partly in Gračanica).
-This event led to the 2004 unrest in Kosovo.
-In the aftermath of the unrest, another Serb teenager Dimitrije Popović was killed in a drive-by shooting by Albanians on June 5, 2004.
+On 6 June 2000, a grenade was thrown into a crowd of ethnic Serbs gathered at the town square while waiting for a bus, resulting in injuries to three individuals and triggering subsequent civil unrest.
+On 15 March 2004, a Serb teenager was killed in a drive-by shooting in the village of Čaglavica (partially in Gračanica).
+This incident was among several contributing factors to the inter-ethnic unrest that occurred in Kosovo in 2004.
+Following the unrest, another Serb teenager, Dimitrije Popović, was fatally shot in a drive-by attack carried out by ethnic Albanian assailants on 5 June 2004.

-Magistral road between Pristina and Gjilan passing through Gračanica proved to be a very dangerous place for Serbs, although such killings by Albanians do not exist today, fear and mistrust of Serbs towards Albanians has not completely disappeared, because sometimes there is a provocation of Albanians passing by cars.
-In 2016, an attempt was made to kidnap a Serbian girl.

-After the 2008 Kosovo declaration of independence, the municipality of Gračanica was established in 2008 by the Government of the Republic of Kosovo, out of parts of the municipalities of Lipljan, Kosovo Polje and Pristina.
-Although the new municipality is primarily inhabited by Serbs, this move was not recognized by the Government of Serbia, which does not recognize the Republic of Kosovo, and therefore its administrative changes.

-After the 2013 Brussels Agreement between the governments of Kosovo and Serbia, Serbia recognized the municipalities and Kosovo's governance of the territory, and agreed to create a Community of Serb Municipalities, which will operate within the Kosovo legal framework.
+Archaeology

+A votive altar was found in Gračanica.
+Dedicated to the well-being of two unnamed emperors, it was erected by priests of Jupiter Dolichenus, possibly between 208 and 211 AD.